Imagining a world of sustainable, regenerative brands

 “I believe that we’re going to change our view of waste,” Denby says.
 “I think we’re going to start seeing it as dangerous.
 Low-impact lifestyles will be cool.
 A confluence of factors will drive people to strive for more meaningful products and life experiences that are not devoid of consumption but rather rooted in sustainable consumption provided to them by circular businesses.
 The preservation of resources will be rewarded along with products and services that permit consumption but with far less impact.”

 New products with a low-impact mission that marry high design with high durability and less waste have been gaining popularity.
-Loop is a circular shopping and delivery service offering everyday products from brands like Pantene, REN skincare, Ariel, and Haagen Daz ice cream in premium, reusable packaging.
+Loop is a circular shopping and delivery service offering everyday products from brands like Pantene, REN skincare, Ariel, and Häagen-Dazs ice cream in premium, reusable packaging.
 Blueland offers a suite of household cleaners that come in stunning, reusable containers that you’ll want to display on your countertop rather than stash below the sink.
-What’s more, the product ships as a water-less tablet, drastically reducing the carbon impact of transportation.
+What’s more, the product ships as a waterless tablet, drastically reducing the carbon impact of transportation.

-For secondhand resale platform Letgo, the circular economy can also inspire a shift in culture, behavior and lifestyle aspirations.
+For secondhand resale platform Letgo, the circular economy can also inspire a shift in culture, behavior, and lifestyle aspirations.
 “We want secondhanding to be second nature,” says Fernando Barretto, Letgo’s digital brand director.
-“We don’t just want people to buy more – we want them to live more, both as empowered individuals and as members of a forward-thinking, eco-conscious community.”
+“We don’t just want people to buy more—we want them to live more, both as empowered individuals and as members of a forward-thinking, eco-conscious community.”

-In fact, resale and sharing economy businesses like Waze Carpool, Depop, and AirBnB are already giving us a glimpse into how a world of doing more with less not only helps address our waste and resource problems, but helps repair our sense of community as well.
+In fact, resale and sharing economy businesses like Waze Carpool, Depop, and Airbnb are already giving us a glimpse into how a world of doing more with less not only helps address our waste and resource problems, but helps repair our sense of community as well.

-“Through Letgo, we’ve seen strangers come together, choose kindness and feel more united,” Barretto says.
+“Through Letgo, we’ve seen strangers come together, choose kindness, and feel more united,” Barretto says.
 “People are coming together to make sure the things they don’t need anymore are providing value to others.
 We’re making choices that benefit not only ourselves, but our neighbors and our planet.
 The sense of community and common purpose that circularity creates is remarkable.”

-As brands like these help us work together to make do with the materials already available to us, there’s also influential innovators like General Mills, Danone and Patagonia who are investing in regenerative agriculture to repair and preserve our soil for many more generations of healthy farming.
+As brands like these help us work together to make do with the materials already available to us, there’s also influential innovators like General Mills, Danone, and Patagonia that are investing in regenerative agriculture to repair and preserve our soil for many more generations of healthy farming.

-And the opportunities for regeneration extend well beyond agriculture, as Dimitar Vlahov, the director of knowledge and insights at Sustainable Brands, says: “There are several other essential dimensions to regeneration, including restoring the vitality and abundance of oceans, lakes, and rivers; renewal of companies’ relationships with employees, suppliers, customers, local communities and other key stakeholders; reimagining a healthier balance between material and non-material pursuits and values; cultivating systems-thinking win-win-oriented leaders who pursue the success of all stakeholders at the same time; and stepping away from prioritizing the values of extraction, exploitation, and separation – to name just a few.
+And the opportunities for regeneration extend well beyond agriculture, as Dimitar Vlahov, the director of knowledge and insights at Sustainable Brands, says: “There are several other essential dimensions to regeneration, including restoring the vitality and abundance of oceans, lakes, and rivers; renewal of companies’ relationships with employees, suppliers, customers, local communities, and other key stakeholders; reimagining a healthier balance between material and nonmaterial pursuits and values; cultivating systems-thinking win-win-oriented leaders who pursue the success of all stakeholders at the same time; and stepping away from prioritizing the values of extraction, exploitation, and separation–to name just a few.
 It’s the kind of systemic reconfiguration and transformation that definitely touches all industries.”

 How to meet consumers on the road to 2030

 Looking forward to 2030, it’s hard to know exactly how extensively humanity will need to adapt to the increasing limitations on natural resources.
-But a growing number of brand leaders and consumers alike are already changing their vision, mindset and practices to meet the reality of our present era.
+But a growing number of brand leaders and consumers alike are already changing their vision, mindset, and practices to meet the reality of our present era.
 It’s not about lowering our expectations, but about shifting our priorities.

 There are strong signals that this shift is underway and a new American Dream is rising.
 According to The Pull Factor Project, a survey of 2,000 U.S. consumers by BBMG and Sustainable Brands in 2019, more than 9 in 10 respondents say that “having meaningful relationships with others” (95%), “achieving overall happiness despite life’s challenges”(95%) and “living a healthy, balanced life” (91%) are among the most important factors to living “The Good Life,” while traditional symbols of status and success like “owning a home” (80%) and “owning a car” (75%) are less important.